dmuck/dmuck.github.io/index.md

 keywords: muck, political science, indiana university
 ---

 Dan Muck is a PhD student in Political Science at Indiana University Bloomington.
-His research interests include political economy, authoritarianism and democratization, and post-communist politics.

-His dissertation research focuses on property rights institutions in nondemocratic settings.

-For the 2020-2021 academic year, Dan is a Fellow at Indiana University's Ostrom Workshop.
+For the 2020-2021 academic year, he is a Fellow at the Ostrom Workshop.

+His research interests include the political economy of development, autocracy and democratization, and post-communist politics.
+His dissertation research examines property rights institutions under authoritarian government.

-Before coming to Indiana University, he studied at the London School of Economics and Hamline University.
-He is originally from St. Paul, Minnesota.
+Before coming to Indiana, he studied at the London School of Economics and Hamline University.
+He is a native of St. Paul, Minnesota.

 ---